Rice Dressing (A Holiday Favorite)

-An Easy Rice Dressing passed down through the generations from Italy to the South.
-It’s simple to make and is served in my house year-round as a side dish, especially during Thanksgiving.
+This Rice Dressing has been passed down through the generations from Italy to the South.
+It’s simple to make and is served in my house year-round as a side dish, especially during the Thanksgiving holiday.

-Rice dressing in a cast iron skillet with a wooden spoon.
+Rice dressing in a black skillet with a wooden spoon.

 Rice Dressing and Dirty Rice are both Southern-loved dishes, and they share a few similarities.
 This Southern rice dressing is different because it does not contain ground meats, chicken gizzards, or livers.
 So whether you call it Cajun dirty rice, Cajun rice dressing, or just rice dressing, they all contain rice and have some of the same seasonings.